Alaska Best Places to Retire - A Guide

-Alaska is an adventurous place to purchase a retirement community.
+When looking for best places to retire, Alaska is an adventurous place to purchase a retirement community.
 This huge state, largest city Anchorage, is cold, dark in the winter, and expensive.
 But it also has some of the greatest scenery and most spectactular outdoor recreation of any place on earth.
 For people who see the thrill of nature and don't want to be too close to their neighbors, this is the place.
-Alaska's population was about 676,000 in 2007, 47th overall of U.S. states.
+Alaska's population was about 731,000 in 2012, 47th overall of U.S. states.
 This site will acquaint you with some basic facts about retirement to the best places in Alaska.

 The Alaska climate tends to be cold in winter, particularly in the interior.
 Spring comes late but the short summers are spectacular.
 Parts of Alaska (Kotzebue and above) are in the Artic Circle.
 Places in southeast Alaska like Juneau and near the ocean are slightly more moderate, with a climate similar to Seattle's.
 Days are short in winter and the sun never really goes down in the northern parts of the state.